Class Of 2014

 How would you describe student life at Mesa College?
 Student life encompasses a wide array of different, individual situations.
 On campus, we have veterans, parents, international students, individuals coming back to school, and several others in addition to students who have recently graduated from high school.
 Everyone is here for a reason, and it's great that you can engage in a conversation with someone so different from yourself.

 Where do you see yourself in 5-10 years?
 I see myself working at a Big 4 firm on accounts that have an international focus.
 I love to travel and have a knack for languages, so it would be an enriching experience to do both as part of my job.

-What excites you most about serving as the 2012-13 Associated Student Government President, and what do you hope to accomplish this year?
+What excites you most about serving as the 2012-13 Associated Students President, and what do you hope to accomplish this year?
 I love working with others, so it will be great to collaborate with the other motivated members of the council to serve the students and Mesa community through various projects and fun activities.
-As of right now, growth is my number one priority, as I hope to expand the Associated Student Government with interested people that want to get involved and have a great time making a difference on campus.
+As of right now, growth is my number one priority, as I hope to expand the Associated Students with interested people that want to get involved and have a great time making a difference on campus.

 What advice do you have for current and prospective Mesa College students?
 Take advantage of all of the resources available to you.
 There is something for everyone on campus.
 You might not see it right away, but a little research can go a long way.
 It is very rewarding to be involved in the Mesa community because you get to connect with interesting people with similar objectives that you might not have met otherwise.
 If you have the opportunity to get involved with the Mesa community, you will find that it is extremely rewarding and enriching.